Skip to content

 What you should get back

-Prefer email first?
-Use the same lane name and keep the note anchored to follow-up sent within one business day.
+If email is faster, use the same lane name and keep the note anchored to follow-up sent within one business day.
+The hosted intake still remains the cleaner path because it preserves workflow, systems, and review details in one order.

 Workflow scope intake